 What can I do?

-Preschoolers are curious!
-Exploring treasures together will excite that curiosity and set the stage for the most amazing conversations!
-Our staff members understand children’s exuberance and are happy to answer your child’s questions.
+Preschoolers are curious, so exploring treasures together will excite that curiosity and set the stage for amazing conversations.
+Our staff members are trained to work with children, and are happy to answer your child’s questions.

 I want to touch it!

 Children can easily grasp the concept that an art object could be damaged if everybody touched it.
 Preparing them ahead of time to speak in calm voices and look with eyes and not hands helps them to understand how special our art treasures are.

 What is that made of?

 This question can lead to a discussion of different materials you may have in your home, and how artists use many ordinary things to make extraordinary works of art.

 Why is the sky blue (red, yellow, etc.)?

 Explain to your child that artists use their imaginations when creating their works, so we can be free to use our imaginations when viewing them.